the78mole/jumpstarter-mono/.github/COPILOT_INSTRUCTIONS.md

 - Use mermaid for diagrams (e.g. in docs/architecture/index.md)
 - Keep every change compatible to existing jumpstarter (controller, router, exporter, client,...)
-- When addign features, the default behaviour should be the same as in the upstream jumpstarter
+- When adding features, the default behaviour should be the same as in the upstream jumpstarter
 - Documentation will be published on readthedocs.io and also with GitHub Pages
 - Documentation shall also be rendered as PDF and ePUB, z.B. wit pandoc